Bio

 - a funding body with each application amounting to up to £100,000;

-- Awards committee member for the American Sociological Association Section on Marxist Sociology’s
+- for the American Sociological Association Section on the Marxist Section’s

 - Lifetime Achievement Award (2025/2026),